Print Options

 I. Introduction

 Under the provisions of the Bylaws of the Board of Regents, students may appeal grades or other evaluations of their academic progress which they believe to have been prejudiced or capricious.
-In those cases in which informal attempts fail to resolve the problem, appeals or complaints should henceforth be made in writing to the appropriate individual or group as described below.
+In cases in which informal attempts fail to resolve the problem, appeals or complaints should henceforth be made in writing to the appropriate individual or group as described below.
 All participants should act as expeditiously as possible to resolve the matter.

 In cases of appeals concerning matters other than grades, the campus Graduate Council will serve as the Appeals Committee.